VincentAbensour/Projet-Maraichage/README.md

 ### About the project

-This project is an e-commerce site desgined to help farmer to sell their products.
+This project is an e-commerce site designed to help farmers to sell their products.
 It's mainly a training project for myself.
 Every week they can propose to their customers a stock of vegetables.
 The customers will then create a cart in the limit of this stock and then confirm their choice.
 The farmer will then access to a dashboard where he will find a summary of the harvest he need to do and a summary of how to dispatch it in every cart with the related customer's informations and price.